drovani/drovani.github.io/_posts/2017/2017-02-24-22-Month-Status-Report.md

 - Set "RepositoryType" to "git"
 - Set "RepositoryUrl" to "https://github.com/drovani/Vigil"
 - Clear the "Description"
+- Set "SignAssembly" to "true"
-- Set "SignAssembly" to "true", and set the "AssemblyOriginatorKeyFile" to the `vigil.snk` in the root solution folder
+- Set the "AssemblyOriginatorKeyFile" to the `vigil.snk` in the root solution folder
 - For Test projects:
   - Set the "RootNamespace" to be the same as the project being tested.
   - Add `xunit.runner.json` and set the "methodDisplay" to "method"